Chia-Network/chialisp-web/docs/ref/clvm.md

 Cost: 17187295
 ```

-The cost was 17,187,295.
+The cost was 17 187 295.
 Note that this command is simulating a small block that contains only the single spendbundle.
 In reality, this spendbundle would be aggregated into a larger block, possibly with 999 similar transactions.
 Therefore, this cost is only an estimation.
 However, for many applications, this simple technique will be sufficient.

-As for fee calculations, the minimum transaction fee is 5 mojos per cost (anything less than this will be treated as 0).
-In this case, the minimum fee is `5 * 17,187,295 = 85,936,475 mojos`.
-For this specific transaction, including a fee greater than this number would cause it jump ahead of the zero-fee transactions in the mempool.
+As for fee calculations, if your transaction makes it into the mempool, then it will be prioritized (using mojos per cost as a metric) against all other transactions in the mempool.
+If the mempool is full, however, your transaction's fee will need to be at least 5 mojos per cost in order to kick another transaction out of the mempool.
+Therefore, in order to increase the likelihood of your transaction making it into the mempool right away, we recommend that you include a fee of at least five mojos per cost with every transaction.

+In this case, the fee to reach the 5 mojos per cost threshold is `5 * 17 187 295 = 85 936 475 mojos`.
 However, because the cost is just an estimate, and generally speaking, you might not want to calculate the cost of every transaction before it is run, it's a good idea to round the fee up to 100 million mojos.

 ### Obtaining transaction info using RPC and brun